Understanding our Ratings

 2. Financial Transparency

-We judge a charity's financial transparency based on how easily we can access its audited statements.
-A fully transparent score (100% on the transparency range) means that 2+ years of its statements are posted on its website; 66% means that its most recent statement is posted; 33% means that its statements are only available when requested from the charity; and 0% means that its statements are only available through a request for information with the Charities Directorate.
-We consider those charities that have at least the most recent year posted financially transparent, and those where we have to ask, not financially transparent.
+We judge a charity's financial transparency based on how easily we can access its audited financial statements.
+A fully transparent score (✔+) means that 2+ years of its statements are posted on its website; ✔ means that its most recent statement is posted; ✖ means that it is not transparent as its statements are not posted online - either they are available only when requested from the charity or they are only available through a request for information with the Charities Directorate.

 3. Need for Funding

 Another component of our evaluation is the charity's need for funding, comparing its funding reserves relative to the costs of its programming.
-Funding reserves include liquid assets of cash, cash equivalents, and investment securities, subtracting interest-bearing liabilities from the total.
-The need for funding ratio is calculated based on the comparison between these two totals, separating out donor-endowed funds from the funding reserves.
-This ratio accounts for 20% of the star rating.
+Funding reserves include liquid assets of cash, cash equivalents, and investment securities, less interest-bearing liabilities.
+The need for funding metric is calculated based on the ratio of these two totals, excluding donor-endowed funds from the funding reserves.
+This ratio accounts for 15% of the star rating.

 4. Cents to the Cause

-We evaluate how many cents are available to go towards the charity's programs for each dollar donated as the final 20% of the charity star rating.
+We evaluate how many cents are available to go towards the charity's programs for each dollar donated.
 We have developed a "reasonable range" for overhead spending: 5% to 35%.
 If overhead costs are below 5%, we reason that the charity is either not spending enough on its fundraising and overhead costs, or it may not be disclosing these costs appropriately.
 Above 35%, there is concern that the charity may not be operating effectively.
 Above 50%, there is concern that the charity is overspending on fundraising and administrative costs.
+This ratio accounts for 15% of the star rating.

 5. Social Impact Rating

-The final factor that affects the star rating is the social impact rating.
+The final factor that affects the star rating is the demonstrated social impact rating.
 The impact ratings display the social impact produced by the charity for each dollar donated as well as a measure of the quality of the data available to assess the charity's social impact.
 For a more detailed description of this metric, please see our Social Impact Ratings Methodology page.
+We are still in the process of reviewing social impact for charities, thus you will not always see it in the analysis.
+Where it is available, it accounts for 20% of the star rating.

 - Programs: For more information about the charity, its results and impact, and its presence in the news, you can find that information under the Programs section.